-In addition to the statutory and non-statutory designated sites within Banstead Downs itself, three non-statutory designated sites, comprising SNCI, were recorded within 1km of the survey area.
+In addition to the statutory and non-statutory designated sites within Banstead Downs itself, three non-statutory designated sites were recorded within 1km of the survey area; Nork Park, Howell Hill Nature Reserve and Northey Fields SNCIs.

 The distance of these sites from the survey area is presented in Table 4.